Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 Although establishing a single VPN connection between two sites is rather straightforward using Mikrotic’s RouterOS, as the number of site pairs increases, the management of the networks and the tunnels become an increasingly demanding task.
 Aside from this, managing WAN networks tends to be inherently difficult as well.
 So you either need to be well versed in managing these networks yourself, or if you are implementing a large number of site-to-site VPN connections as part of your business plan, then you need an IT expert to directly manage the network for you at all times.

-What is the IPSec Protocol?
+What Is the IPsec Protocol?

 Now we know all we need to know about what a site-to-site VPN is, how it works, as well as its advantages and disadvantages, it’s also a good idea to quickly familiarize ourselves with the qualities and properties of the IPSec protocol since this will be the protocol of choice for today’s guide.
-IPsec is short for Internet Protocol Security.
-It is a bundle of different protocols and algorithms that helps securely transfer networking data between hosts, servers, and networks.
-As the name implies, IPsec puts a heavy emphasis on the security of established connections, which makes it a highly popular option in VPNs.

 READ